 - All recreational fires shall be contained in appliances specifically designed for this purpose.
 Recreational fires shall be located no less than 15 feet from any structure.
 The responsible party must provide means to control flying embers.

-- All recreatonal fires shall be extinguished by methods that will ensure all remaining embers are completely extinguished.
-Recreational fires shall be extinguished by 2:00 a.m.
+- All recreational fires shall be extinguished by 2:00 a.m. and shall use methods that will ensure all remaining embers are completely extinguished.

 - Municipal camping areas are exempt from the requirements of this section except the restrictions on size.